VbhvCloud/aws-infra/README.md

 - A private route table with all private subnets attached to it
 - A public route in the public route table with the destination CIDR block 0.0.0.0/0 and the internet gateway created above as the target
 - A database instance in private subnet, its parameter group, and its subnet group
-- ec2 instance, its instance profile
+- ec2 instance profile
-- A policy and role to connect ec2 instance to s3
+- A policy and role to connect ec2 instance to s3 and cloudwatch
 - S3 bucket with random name
+- An Autoscaling template, group and scale up and scale down policies with alarm.
+- An A record with load balancer DNS
+- An Application load balancer with traget group and listener
+- Load balancer security group with internet access
+- Application security group which is accessible through load balancer
+- Database security group which is accessible through Instance.

 ## Prerequisites